Installing the z/OS Build via Convenience Build (PAX file)

 export PATH=${PATH}:<RUNTIME_DIR>/bin

-should be replaced with your real Zowe runtime directory path.
-This will update the PATH
+with your Zowe runtime directory path.
+This replacement updates the PATH

 for the current shell.
-To make this update persistent, you can add the line to your ~/.profile
+To make this update persistent, add the line to your ~/.profile

 file, or the ~/.bashProfile

 file if you are using a bash shell.
-To make this update system wide, you can update the /etc/.profile
+To make this update system wide, update the /etc/.profile

 file.
 Once the PATH